Car rental in Lisbon might not be essential if you only intend to explore within the city.

 There’s also no point in renting a car to take a daytrip to nearby Sintra or Cascais.

 But if you’re here for some time, you may want to explore more of Portugal.
-If you intend to visit, say, the Algarve or the north of Portugal, then having your own vehicle is the way to go.
+If you intend to make this One Week Itinerary from Lisbon to Porto, then having your own vehicle may be the way to go.

-Where can I hire a car at the Lisbon Airport?
+Where can I hire a car at Lisbon Airport?

 Car hire is easy to arrange at Lisbon Airport.
 Avis, Europcar, Guerin, Goldcar, Hertz, and Sixt, among others, have a presence in the arrivals hall of Terminal 1, daily from 6am to 1am, including weekends and public holidays.